 ENTRYPOINT ["/dispatcher-entrypoint.sh"]

 install.sh detects Alpine and verifies Perl module availability.
-The apk add step ensures bash and openssl are present — install.sh requires bash and checks for openssl before proceeding.
+The apk add step ensures bash and openssl are present — install.sh requires bash and checks for openssl before proceeding. rsyslog, rsyslog-tls (the GnuTLS netstream driver), and ca-certificates are installed for optional remote syslog forwarding (see Remote syslog forwarding below); they are inert unless SYSLOG_HOST is set at runtime.

 Entrypoint script